aws-samples/euc-amazon-appstream2-terraform-automation/README.md

 ### AWS Managed VPC
 All of the  AppStream 2.0 related components would be deployed within an AWS Managed VPC which is transparent to the customer.
 The  AppStream 2.0 image builder and fleet instances integrate with other resources in the customer VPC via ENIs that are provisioned along with the corresponding  AppStream 2.0 components.
+## Application resource connectivity

-- **Application resource connectivity** - Connectivity between the  AppStream 2.0 resources and the resources in the application VPC is established through ENIs.
+Connectivity between the  AppStream 2.0 resources and the resources in the application VPC is established through ENIs.
 As part of the provisioning,  AppStream 2.0 creates an ENI for each of the  AppStream 2.0 instances (Image builder & Fleet) in the application subnet.

 ## Solution Architecture
 Below is the architecture diagram describing the different Amazon  AppStream 2.0 components and their deployment.